 Deer Isle, Maine

 Hollan Oliver is a board-certified physical therapist through the American Physical Therapy Association (APTA).
 She earned her doctorate degree in 2010 from the University of Vermont and went on to obtain advanced certifications as an Orthopedic Certified Specialist (OCS) and a Sports Certified Specialist (SCS).
 She spent her first eight years of physical therapy practice in Rhode Island as the Director of Rehabilitation & Sports Medicine for Elite Physical Therapy, a nationally recognized outpatient orthopedic practice.
 She worked with high school and college athletes to provide injury prevention and performance enhancement programs.
 In 2017 she returned to her hometown of Deer Isle to establish Coastline Physical Therapy & Performance because she believed that the coast of Maine was ready for a new model of therapy, health, and wellness.
 Hollan enjoys golfing, CrossFit, coaching the Deer Isle-Stonington High School softball team, and cheering for the Boston Red Sox.
-Hollan and her wife Caroline are expecting their first child in 2021.
 Hollan joined the board in 2020.

 John Williams was born in Castine and raised in Stonington.
 Growing up, John was fortunate enough to be able to fish with his father and learn life lessons, which led to him to pursue a career in fishing.
-He is a lobsterman and captain of the F/V Khristy Michelle.
+He is a lobsterman and captain of the F/V Khristy Michelle and a member of the Maine Lobstermen’s Association.
 He also serves as the President of the Burnt Cove Church Community Center and Mount Rest Cemetery.
 His hobbies are reading maritime history and being on and around the water.
 He is also very interested in investing and learning about saving for retirement.
 John, along with his wife Judy, joined the board in 2019.